 Students are responsible for reporting to the Office of Scholarships and Financial Aid any change in their financial resources that occurs after the initial application for aid is submitted.
 A documented decrease in resources may make a student eligible for an increase in financial aid if funds are available; an increase in resources may result in a reduction or cancellation of financial aid funds or a requirement to repay awards already released to the student.
-Students can submit a Reduction in Income Appeal Form to report changes in student or parent income.
+Students can submit a Special Circumstance Appeal to report changes in student or parent income.